Phone: 405.533.6322 Fax: 405.533.1156 314 S Lewis St, Stillwater, OK 74074

 Students who participate in Turning Point Ranch’s therapeutic riding program will work toward a

 horsemanship skill in every session.
-The program provides for the development of core strength,
+The program provides for the physical development of core strength,

-balance, coordination, self-control, social skills, self-confidence, independence, and teamwork.
+balance, coordination as well as skills they can use outside the areana like, self-control, social skills, self-confidence, independence, and teamwork.
 Their

 goal is to provide a skill progression that peels away support and encourages independence.